 - Physical Education

 - Perceptual Motor Program

 - STEM in the Mornings

 - Write on Wednesday

 - Choirs, Instrumental Music, Concert Band, Percussion and String groups and Choral groups

 - Sport (Athletics, Gymnastics, Tennis, Netball, Snowsports, Swimming, Cross Country Running and Joggers’ Club)

 Opportunities to build self-confidence, resilience and encourage positive risk-taking is provided in our Outdoor Education program available to students from Year 2.

 Out of School Hours Care

-Out of School Hours Care is provided by Camp Australia and is available from 7.00am until the commencement of the ELC program at 8.45am.
+Out of School Hours Care is provided by After the Bell and is available from 7.00am until the commencement of the ELC program at 8.45am.
 This service is also available in the afternoons from 3.00pm until 6.00pm.
 The Out of School Hours Care Program operates within the ELC building in a shared space known as the Piazza.